Land grant to Ḫasardu kudurru

 The land grant to Ḫasardu kudurru is a four-sided limestone narû, or memorial stele, from the late 2nd millennium BC Mesopotamia recording the gift of 144 ha of land on the bank of the Royal Canal in the Bīt-Pir’i-Amurru region of the Diyala valley by Kassite monarch Meli-Šipak (c.
 1186–1172 BC) to an official or sukkal mu’irri, by the name of Ḫa-SAR-du (reading uncertain).
 It is titled, "O Adad, the hero, bestow irrigation ditches of abundance here!" and is notable for the light it sheds on middle Babylonian officialdom.

 The stele

 The object was excavated by Hormuzd Rassam during his 1881–82 excavations in Sippar on behalf of the British Museum.
-It was recovered, along with two other entitlement stelae, from a room in the temple of Šamaš and given the museum reference BM 90829.
+It was recovered, along with two other entitlement stelae, from a room in the temple of Šamaš and given the museum reference BM 90829 (Registration number 1882,0522.1798).

 Deities invoked

 Thirteen gods are invoked by name together with "all the gods whose names are portrayed on this narû."
 These are represented by eighteen icons arranged around the conical top.

 The god Marduk is pictured twice, once by a kusarikku holding a spade, and once with a marru or tasseled spade in front of the kusarikku.
 Ea may be represented both by the south wind and a ram-headed crook. Šuqamuna and Šumalia, the Kassite deities associated with the investiture of kings are portrayed by a bird on a perch.
 Several of the symbols are widely attested icons of their gods such as the lunar disc for Sîn, solar disc for Šamaš, the lightning-fork for Adad, the lamp for Nusku, the leaping dog for Gula, the mace with twin lion-heads for Nergal, the eagle-headed mace for Ninurta, the eight-pointed star for Ištar, and the coiled snake for Ištaran.